influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/oee/apq.md

 ---

-The `oee.APQ()` function computes availability, performance, quality (APQ) and overall equipment effectiveness (OEE).
+The `oee.APQ()` function computes availability, performance, quality (APQ) and overall equipment effectiveness (OEE) in producing parts.
+Provide the required input schema to ensure this function successfully calculates APQ and OEE.

 ```js
 import "experimental/oee"